manojkmgit/setup_minikube_kubernetes_ubuntu/setup_kubernetes_ubuntu.md

-# All steps to set up Kubernetes cluster with one master and one worker node.
+# All steps to set up Kubernetes cluster with one master and one worker nodes.

 # Run tasks 01, 02, 03 on master as well as worker node.
 ## Task 01 - Install docker (master as well as worker node)